mscansian/b3d-astar-pathfinding/README.txt

 ;;;; PRE-REQUISITES: You need to include the BinaryHeaps LIB (by Matheus ;;;; Cansian).
 The include line is below (binaryheaps.bb) ;;;; Bynaryheaps: https://github.com/mscansian/b3d-binaryheaps.git

+DISCLAIMER: This project is very old (from my teenage years)!
+The code is very ugly and I don't provide any support.